ygorelik/ydk-gen/sdk/python/core/docsgen/api/services/codec_service.rst

     XmlSubtreeCodec class designed to provide encoding and decoding Python model API objects of type :py:class:`Entity<ydk.types.Entity>` to/from XML encoded string.
     Compared to :py:class:`CodecService<ydk.services.CodecService>` the class does not validate encoded data for their types and values.
+    It is also can be used to encode/decode non-top level entities.

     .. py:method:: XmlSubtreeCodec()